 So, after finally purchasing a used waffle iron that doesn’t stick, I was ready for my challenge–to find the perfect waffle recipe!

 I did!
 This recipe is a mix of tons of recipes I’ve tried.
 Finally, after many okay recipes, I was able to come up with this one.

 My secret ingredient for crunchy waffles on the outside is corn starch.
 But also figuring out the perfect time to take them out of the waffle iron makes a big difference.
 If they’re undercooked then they won’t be crunchy no matter how much corn starch you use.
 If they are overcooked then it’s not soft on the inside it’s completely crunchy.
 So play with your waffle maker and figure out what is the perfect time to take your waffles out.
 Ours takes longer for the first batch and then 4-5 minutes after that.
 Your waffle maker-size and brand makes a difference for the cooking time.

 Here is my waffle-making tips:

 - When making more than one batch place the cooked waffles on a rack either a cookie cooling rack or in your oven (that’s off).
 This will keep them fluffy and let the moisture out instead of gathering on your plate and making them slightly damp.
-So, no stacking waffles.
-I did for a picture but after they cooled.
+So, no stacking waffles until they are cool.

 - 1.5 cups flour

 - 2-4 tbsp. brown sugar or honey